-All of our teachers are/have been Washington State certified teachers who are continuing to teach because they enjoy teaching!
+All of our teachers are/have been or are in the process of becoming Washington State certified teachers who teach because they enjoy teaching!

 Steve Freeman taught elementary music in the Centralia School District from 1970 to 1982, then he transitioned to teaching remedial math and reading in the district’s Title One/Chapter One program.
 During this time, he developed a teaching method of using items found in “Believe It or Not!” books by Robert Ripley.
 In 1999, he was included in one of the “Believe It or Not” books for his creative use of their materials to spark enthusiasm in his students and use that enthusiasm to help them achieve at higher levels in school.
 In 2001, he “retired” from public school teaching and opened The Freeman Center to continue doing what he loved to do, teaching and helping students achieve more than they ever thought possible.